 Blue Pansies Decorate Mid-Section of Tub

-Mod Podge is the perfect decoupaging sealant for the job.
+Mod Podge is the perfect decoupaging medium/sealant for the job.
 Your flowers will stick to the tub with no problem.
 Mod Podge isn't overly sticky on the fingers either.

 I used Sparkle Mod Podge but any type of Mod Podge can be used.
 I thought the sparkle added a nice visual element to the flowers.

-It's a good idea to view your floral accents from all angles to ensure you are happy with your placement.
+- It's a good idea to view your floral accents from all angles to ensure you are happy with your placement.
 Stand back from the tub and check from that angle, too.

-When you have all your flowers arranged, brush over each one with your Mod Podge.
-Make sure that sealant covers all outside edges of each flower.
+- When you have all your flowers arranged, brush over each one with your Mod Podge.
+Make sure that it covers all outside edges of each flower or panel.

 This was such an easy and enjoyable project.
 And what a difference to the tub!
 Visitors are always delighted when they see my claw foot and ask about the flowers and how I did this.

-Have You Ever Decorated a Clawfoot Tub?See results without voting
+Have You Ever Decorated a Clawfoot Tub?

 The "Iron Lady" With Floral Accents

-What Do You Think of This Decorated Tub?See results without voting
+What Do You Think of This Decorated Tub?

 Enjoyed This Tutorial?